interruptlabs/symbols-converter/README.md

   - PDB - Some work has been done.
 The format is very complicated though.

 - Improve test coverage:
-  - There are currently no unit tests that use actual `.idb` files.
+  - There are currently no unit tests that use actual `.idb` or `.xml` files.
   - The stream decompression feature hasn't been tested at all.